garazdawi/otp/HOWTO/TESTING.md

 *(Warning)* Some test cases do not run correctly or cannot be run at all through the `make test` command because `make test` runs tests directly by invoking the `ct_run` command instead of using the `ts` wrapper.
-One has to follow the procedure described above to run test cases that do not work with `make test`.
+One has to follow the procedure described in [Releasing tests](#releasing-tests) to run test cases that do not work with `make test`.

 Below are some examples that illustrate how `make test` can be
 used: